-The Haiti Charcoal Alternative Policy Project - HCAP² is an entrepreneurial approach to provide a substitute to wood charcoal usage in Haiti by securing grants and cooperative assistance to support Haiti-wide utilization of charcoal alternative to benefit ongoing tree planting and agro-forestry conservation efforts in a country that relies primarily on forestry resources for daily food preparation and energy needs.
-The project’s purpose is to work with local governments entities, donors, and international organizations, including non-profits, churches, and trusts to secure assistance to provide subsidized clean coal as an alternative to forestry resources as the main energy source, so as to give local forests a chance to get reestablished while enabling ongoing tree planting programs to be successful.
-We pledge to address deforestation and its resulting ecological issues and impact on the economic survivability of the affected communities.
-We address habitat degradation in Haiti by channeling financial and technical supports to reforestation initiatives to help renovate eroded environments with primary focus being on reestablishing the island original ecosystem, and planting and protection of trees that mature quickly and give immediate financial returns.
+The Haiti Charcoal Alternative Policy Project - HCAP² is an entrepreneurial approach being undertaken to provide a substitute to the usage of wood charcoal in Haiti by securing grants and cooperative assistance to support Haiti-wide utilization of alternative products to benefit ongoing tree planting and agro-forestry conservation efforts.
+Many Haitians rely primarily on forestry resources for daily food preparation and energy needs and the project purpose is to work with local governments entities, donors, and international organizations, including non-profits, churches and trusts to provide subsidized energy (clean coal) as an alternative which will give local forests a chance to get reestablished and enable the ongoing tree planting programs to be successful.
+The project focuses on habitat degradation, deforestation and their resulting impact on the economic survivability of affected communities by channeling financial and technical support to local reforestation initiatives to help renovate eroded environments with the primary focus being on reestablishing the country’s original ecosystem, the planting and protection of trees that mature quickly and give immediate financial returns.